 Ulfa, however, denies it had any involvement in the bombings.

-Bhaskar Jyoti Mahanta, Assam’s inspector-general of police, cautioned that the investigation was “at a very preliminary stage”.
+Mahanta, the Assam police chief, had cautioned on Friday that the investigation was “at a very preliminary stage”.

 Nevertheless, he said “we have reason to believe that the militants used PE-3 explosives, a highly plasticised, RDX-based explosive”.